Our Locations: St. Louis - Columbia - Springfield - Kansas City

 Asbestos - originally seen as a reliable fibrous material for such needs as insulation and other building materials, we've long since learned of the negative and detrimental health issues that can arise from exposure to it.

-can perform asbestos inspections and testing and help with the process of asbestos abatement and removal, but you may be wondering if you, too, can test for asbestos fibers in the air.
+asbestos testing in St. Louis, MO and help with the process of asbestos abatement and removal, but you may be wondering if you, too, can test for asbestos fibers in the air.

 You can!